SoftwareAG/c8y-docs/src/documents/guides/users-guide/cockpit.html.md

 * Navigate to a particular asset and switch to the "Data explorer" tab to visualize all data points of this particular asset and its sub-assets.

 In the data explorer, you see a list of available data points on the right.
 The first five data points of the selected device or group are shown by default.
-For details on how to add data points see [Adding data points](#add-data-points).
+For details on how to add data points see [*Adding data points*](#add-data-points).

 On the left, in the main card, you see its visualization.